InfamyStudio/newWorldServerStatus/README.md

 5) Run program and enjoy usage!

 ## Usage:
-1) After completing first time setup just boot the program up whenever and responde with Y or N to initial prompts
+1) After completing first time setup just boot the program up whenever and respond with Y or N to initial prompts
 2) You will then be able to quickly query any server hosted by the New World Game servers!

 ## About: